-What I’ve learned is that the band you’re playing with Michael Monroe is not only Michael’s solo band but a real band.
+I’ve learned that the band you’re playing with Michael Monroe is not only Michael’s solo band but a real band.
 You write the majority of the songs; Rich and Sam also write material.
 Isn’t it a bit confusing to call it Michael Monroe because I’m sure that many people think of this as Michael’s solo band only?

 Steve Conte: Yes, but the confusing thing is the name of the band is Michael Monroe, he says what he says, but really, people only see the blonde guy in the middle of the stage.
 They might not even know who I am.
-So, it’s not really a band like KISS where it’s four individuals.
+So, it’s not a band like KISS, where it’s four individuals.
 It is what it is.
 I mean, when I started playing with Michael, I knew he wanted to have… I mean, it made sense to carry on his name because he was known because, at that point, he had a 25 year or, what, a 20 something year career as Michael Monroe.
-So, if the band would be a sudden be called The Black Star Riders or something, some name, people would go, “Who’s in that band?”
+So, if the band would be sudden be called The Black Star Riders or something, some name, people would go, “Who’s in that band?”
 They don’t know it’s Michael Monroe.
 “Oh, I like this song.
 Who’s in the band?”

 I got it, and I agree 100%.